dxw/dalmatian-frontend/README.md

 ## Prerequisites

 Once a member of the ops team has created you an AWS user on Dalmatian you should be able to [follow these instructions to set your machine up with AWS permissions](https://github.com/dxw/dalmatian-developer-docs/blob/master/setting-up-aws-credentials-on-your-local-environment.md).
+Ensure you have a local `AWS_PROFILE` named `dalmatian-admin`.

 Every 12 hours you will need to [renew your local MFA token by following these instructions](https://github.com/dxw/dalmatian-tools) before starting the server.